SliceKit: Composition and Testing (Part 2)

 }

 configure(with:) is a pure function in spirit.
 Given the same ViewModel, the slice always looks the same.
-The framework calls this method whenever the ViewModel changes.
-The slice doesn't know or care why it changed.
+The framework calls this method whenever the ViewModel changes, and the slice doesn't know or care why it changed.
 It just renders the current state.

 Composing a screen